Join Troop 251

 - Participate in a Scoutmaster conference

 Troop 251 is always in need of volunteer leaders.
-Both men and women, are involved in the Boy Scouting program.
-They serve in a variety of jobs: everything from unit leaders to chairmen of troop committees, committee members, merit badge counselors, and chartered organization representatives.
+Both men and women, are involved in the Scouting program.
+They serve in a variety of jobs: everything from unit leaders to chairmen of troop committees, committee members, merit badge counselors, chartered organization representatives, and, of course, adult chaperones on outings of all sorts.
+To volunteer, you must be a registered member of the Troop.
+CLICK HERE for the application.
+Also, online Youth Protection Training, must be completed in order to volunteer.
+CLICK HERE to take the training now.

 Who Pays for It?

-Expenses are shared: the boy and his parents, the troop, and Southwest Michigan BSA Council (through community donations).
-Boys are encouraged to earn money whenever possible to pay their own expenses, and they also contribute dues to their troop treasuries to pay for budgeted items.
-The Troop also obtains additional income by conducting fund raisers like the annual BSA popcorn sale, spaghetti dinners, poinsettia sales during the holidays, and many others.
+Expenses are shared by the Scout, his/her parents, the troop, and the Local Council (through community donations).
+Boys are encouraged to earn money whenever possible to pay their own expenses… this can be accomplished on their own and/or thru fundraisers sponsored by the Troop.
+Fund raisers include the annual BSA popcorn sale, spaghetti dinners, poinsettia & Christmas Tree sales during the holidays, and many others.